 To ship any cargo, a BoL is required and acts as a receipt and a contract.
 A completed BOL legally shows that the carrier (agent) has received the shipment as described and is now contractually bound to deliver the goods in good condition to the consignee.
 In a sense, it is a service level agreement between the freight company and the client.
 In case of a dispute, Bill of Lading becomes a very vital piece of documentary evidence.
 For this reason, all parties have to ensure that all details are filled accurately with no scope of error.

 It is a standard-form document that is transferable by endorsement or by legal transfer of possession.

-Why is a Bill Of Lading important?
+Functions Of Bill Of Lading

 A BoL serves these purposes:

 - As evidence of the contract of carriage: The B/L from the carrier (or the agent) to the shipper can be used as evidence of the contract of carriage.
 It is proof that the carrier has received the goods and upon the receipt, the carrier would deliver the goods.
 In this case, the B/L would be used as a contract of carriage.
 The contract is irrevocable and the carrier cannot give external evidence to the contract which is accepted by both the carrier and the bona fide transferee.

 - As title: When the buyer is entitled to received goods from the carrier of the shipment, the B/L acts as a document of title for the goods.
 BoL gives the holder of the BoL the right and liabilities to transfer it to someone.

 Different Types of Bill of Lading

-1. Bearer BoL
+1. Master BoL

 It is a bill stating that delivery shall be made to the party holding the bill.
 The creation of such a bill may be explicit or if an order bill fails to nominate the consignee then it can be considered as one whether in its original form or through an endorsement in blank.
 A bearer bill can be negotiated by physical delivery.